itascaconsulting/PFC3D_OpenFOAM/README.md

 The two-way coarse-grid coupling between *PFC3D* and *OpenFOAM* follows the approach of Tsuji.
-Porosity and body force fields are included in the Navier-Stokes equation to account for the presence of particles in the flow and these terms are linked to the *PFC3D* particles.
+Porosity and body force fields are included in the Navier-Stokes equation to account for the presence of particles in the flow and these terms are linked to drag forces on the *PFC3D* particles.

 A modified version of the *OpenFOAM* `icoFoam` solver (`demIcoFoam`) is supplied.
 Currently, `demIcoFoam` only runs on Linux systems and *PFC3D*